 #ART4PEACE is International Alert’s campaign that uses the power of art to inspire conversations about global peace and conflict issues.
 The campaign has engaged with around 50 artists to date and included live art events, exhibitions, and auctions.

-This year, to celebrate our 30-year anniversary and International Peace Day on 21 September, the campaign will go truly global with a live street art event that connects some of the cities that we work in around the world.
+This year, to celebrate our 30-year anniversary and International Peace Day on 21 September, the campaign will go truly global with live street art events that connect some of the cities that we work in around the world.

-The paintings will be photographed and livestreamed on social media throughout Peace Day – so follow the #ART4PEACE hashtag and join the conversation as we bring peace-themed street art onto the global stage!
+The paintings are all being livestreamed on social media – so follow us on Twitter @TalkPeaceFest, like our Facebook page, and join the conversation through the #ART4PEACE hashtag as we bring peace-themed street art onto the global stage!

 You can also email us with any queries at firstname.lastname@example.org.